 As discussed above, make their discipline about the fact that what they did was wrong, not about making you happy.

 It’s very easy to point out to our children how much they disappointed us or put us out in some way.

-But try not to use this as a way to get your child to obey -- this leads to shaming, which will lead to them not wanting to disappoint you, which will lead to them becoming a people-pleaser.
+But try not to use this as a way to get your child to obey — this leads to shaming, which will lead to them not wanting to disappoint you, which could lead to them becoming a people-pleaser.

-2. Have them apologize, but make sure they know they're forgiven
+2. Teach them the tools to apologize, but make sure they know they’re forgiven

 If they apologize, but you don’t forgive, they won’t feel like their mistake was forgivable, and therefore they will want to continue to apologize in order to earn your forgiveness.